nkn002/nkn002.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# About

 I am a PhD student at the College of William and Mary advised by [Dr. Antonio Mastropaolo](https://antoniomastropaolo.com).
 I am fortunated to be mentored by [Anh Totti Nguyen](https://anhnguyen.me/research/), [Truong-Son Hy](https://hytruongson.github.io/HySonLab/), and [Thiago Serra](https://tippie.uiowa.edu/people/thiago-serra).

 I am interested in **multimodal AI** and **trustworthy AI**: (1) evaluating and understanding LLMs/MLLMs and (2) making AI systems more robust and interpretable in high-stakes domains such as healthcare.

-I was a Machine Learning Research Intern at [CodaMetrix](https://www.codametrix.com/) (Summer 2024 & 2025), where I developed LLM agents to (1) extract medical entities from EHR notes and (2) evaluate and correct entities extracted by human experts and other LLMs.
+I was a Machine Learning Research Intern at [CodaMetrix](https://www.codametrix.com/) (Summer 2024 & 2025), where I developed LLM agents to (1) extract medical entities from EHRs and (2) evaluate and correct entities extracted by human experts and LLMs.

 ---